lekhtuz/clj-rental/README.md

 #<HashSet [[password]]>

 (d/get-database-names uri)
-; returns all databases. this requires * instead of database name in url:
+; returns sequence with all databases. this requires * instead of database name in url: